 3. Talk slowly and clearly

 No, we’re not suggesting that introverts are slow.
 That said, they take their time to process information.
-No matter how inconsequential that information may seem to you.
-To allow them the space to take in and process your thoughts, try talking slowly and conveying your thoughts in a clear, concise manner.
+Imagine, you’re at a loud party with them.
+You can still enjoy a party even when your partner is not a party person.
+But allow them the space to take in and process their thoughts, try talking slowly in such an overwhelming setting, and convey your thoughts in a clear, concise manner.
+When dating an introvert woman or man, it may help to prioritize quality over quantity, whether you’re at a party or not.

-This also helps your introverted partner savor your inputs in a conversation, mull over it, before responding.
-To them, the difference between a slow-paced conversation and continuous jabber is akin to savoring gourmet delicacies and hogging on fast food.
+Talking slowly also helps extroverts choose their rushed words wisely.
+This helps your introverted partner savor your inputs in a conversation and mull over them before responding.
+To them, the difference between a slow-paced conversation and continuous, meaningless jabber is akin to savoring gourmet delicacies and hogging on fast food.

 Related Reading: 13 Signs You Are The Selfish One In Your Relationship